bruce34/scanblock/README.md

 // RememberSeconds defines for how many seconds information about an IP
 // should be cached after it was last seen.
 RememberSeconds int

+// HTTP status codes to block, listed as start->end pair, e.g. the 400,499 for 400->499 inclusive
+BlockStatusCodeStart int
+BlockStatusCodeEnd   int
 ```